How it works

-Work Accidents and Industrial Injury
+Work Accident and Industrial Injury

 Your employer however must meet more specific guidelines.